Fact-checked by the CapitalLendingNews editorial team

 Quick Answer

 After a job loss, personal loan rates job loss applicants face can jump from the national average of 12.31% to upward of 36% — or outright denial — because lenders treat unemployment as a direct credit risk signal.
-As of July 2025, income verification is the single most critical factor in personal loan pricing decisions.
+Income verification is the single most critical factor in personal loan pricing decisions.

 With U.S. layoffs rising in several sectors in mid-2025, more borrowers are navigating this exact problem right now.